case study • Prototyping

 Sprint 2 prototype of Transactions page.Sprint 2 prototype of digital receipt view.Sprint 2 prototype of the "back" of the receipt, including return policy and surveys.

-The notification preferences enables users to set up push notifications for shopping tips, offers, and updates.
+Tailored Notifications: Users can customize push notifications for shopping tips, offers, and updates.

 Sprint 2 prototype of a pop-up prompting user to set up notifications for a first-time visited store.Sprint 2 prototype of a pop-up tutorial on how to set up notifications for a store.Sprint 2 prototype of Notification Preferences page.

-Sprint 3—Three Scalable Solutions
+Sprint 3—Three Scalable Solutions (The Second Concept)

 • The user flow lacked flexibility and practicality.
 It raised questions like: “Do customers really need their banking app to notify them of store offers?” and “Is it feasible for the digital receipts to have the exact same format as the paper format?